In this page, you'll expand the Tour of Heroes app to display a list of heroes, and allow users to select a hero and display the hero's details.

-Hero, the class defined in part one,
+Hero, the class defined in the previous page.

-first and display mock heroes.
+you can display mock heroes.

-Let’s create a public property in
+Create a public property in

 AppComponent that exposes the heroes for binding.

-Displaying heroes in a template
+Display hero names in a template

-We’ll insert the following chunk of HTML below the title and above the hero details.
+To display the hero names in an unordered list, insert the following chunk of HTML below the title and above the hero details.

-Listing heroes with ngFor
+List heroes with ngFor

-heroes in our component to our template, iterate over them, and display them individually.
+The goal is to bind the list of heroes in the component to the template, iterate over them, and display them individually.

 <li> tag by adding the built-in directive